 Canning Tips for Beginners

 If you’re brand new to canning, start with a small batch of jam.
 No need to get fancy, just use the recipe that comes with the pectin you purchase.

 Word to the wise: don’t try to make jam without pectin the first time.
 It is entirely possible, but you won’t know how long to boil the fruit, and you will probably end up with jam that is either too runny or too thick.

-Once you’ve mastered jam, you can move on to pie fillings, apple butters & sauces, and juices with a juicer.
+Once you’ve mastered jam, you can move on to pie fillings, apple butter & sauces, and juices with a juicer.
 Finally, try your hand at tomato sauce, salsa, and pickles.

 You can always make fridge pickles to start with if your heart is set on pickles–no canning required!

-If you’re starting from scratch and need to buy all your jars, try and purchase jars that all use the exact same lids, like in this jar kit (pictured above).
+If you’re starting from scratch and need to buy all your jars, try and purchase jars that all use the exact same lids, like in this jar kit.
 Then you won’t have to be scrambling to find lids of the right size for the right jar, because all your jars use the same lid.